dnitsch/reststrategy/controller/README.md

 ## Notes

+Build locally and test in cluster.

-`docker build --build-arg REVISION=abcd1234 --build-arg VERSION=0.6.0 -t dnitsch/reststrategy-controller .`
+`docker build --build-arg REVISION=abcd1234 --build-arg VERSION=0.6.2 -t dnitsch/reststrategy-controller .`

 ## Deployment

 Binary needs to be built and added to the container along with the dependencies

 ## Secret Token